AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * SITES-21893: Image Cropping Issue on Author Instance.
 * SITES-21788: [Content Fragments] Display NOTE in CF and CF model editor when uiSchema is enabled for the model.
 * SITES-21688: MSM rollout does not update experience fragment (XF) path on live copy pages.
-* SITES-21659: Return full name of user creating/modifying/replicating a Model resource.
+* SITES-21659: Return full name of the user creating/modifying/replicating a Model resource.
-* SITES-21609: OpenAPI endpoint to migrate content fragment(s) from one model to the other.
+* SITES-21609: OpenAPI endpoint to migrate content fragments from one model to the other.
 * SITES-21598: [Open API] Create CFM - return error if the given Configuration Path doesn't exist.
 * SITES-21491: [Open API] CF PATCH endpoint should respect live relationships at field level.
 * SITES-21434: [Open API] CF GET endpoint should respect live relationships at field level.
 * SITES-21415: CF Editor - support UUID references.
-* SITES-21326: [Open API] Provide information about presence of references for a Content Fragment.
+* SITES-21326: [Open API] Provide information about the presence of references for a Content Fragment.
 * SITES-21310: [Open API] Add id of Content Fragment in translations API response.
 * SITES-20859: CF Open API - Return references when retrieving a fragment by path.
 * SITES-20687: [Open API] Endpoint for batch processing status retrieval.
 * SITES-20657: [Open API] Provide option to match whole word when replacing a string using `FindAndReplace` endpoint.
 * SITES-20587: [Open API] Create `COPY` endpoint for Content Fragments.
-* SITES-20584: [Open API] Optimise reference retrieval.
+* SITES-20584: [Open API] Optimize reference retrieval.
 * SITES-20308: [Open API] Enable batch processing on API.
 * SITES-19976: [Open API] Generic UI schema for conditional fields.
-* SITES-19556: [Content Fragments] Update uiSchema if exists when model is edited.
+* SITES-19556: [Content Fragments] Update uiSchema if it exists when model is edited.
 * SITES-18056: [Open API] When publishing a content fragment to Preview, include references.
-* SITES-16898: [Schema] OpenAPI endpoint to migrate content fragment(s) from one model to the other.
+* SITES-16898: [Schema] OpenAPI endpoint to migrate content fragments from one model to the other.
 * SITES-16609: List Launches endpoint.
 * SITES-16606: Create Launch Endpoint.
 * SITES-21617: [Xwalk] Make Page Properties/Metadata editable within UE.